 Asset Management Fee

-Fees for asset management with which TRIM is entrusted by JPR consist of fixed compensation and incentive-based compensation 1, 2 and 3, and their specific amounts, calculation methods and the time of payment are clearly defined.
+Fees for asset management with which TRIM is entrusted by JPR consist of asset management fees 1 to 5 and an asset management fee structure which aligns TRM's interests with those of JPR's unitholders is adopted.
+Moreover, their specific amounts, calculation methods and the time of payment are clearly defined to enhance transparency.

 |Item||Amount of compensation and time of payment|

 |Asset management fee 1||Calculation method of compensation:

 Total acquisition price × 0.05%

 * Total acquisition price means the total amount of the acquisition prices of portfolio assets at the end of the immediately preceding fiscal period.